Where to see Sunflower Fields in Brisbane

 There is something truly joyful about visiting sunflower fields in Brisbane.
 When the weather is nice and sunny, families can spoil themselves by picking their own sunflowers and enjoying the magical bounty of Brisbane's sunflower fields.

-So pack your picnic and grab your camera because we’ve done the groundwork and found out everything you need to know about visiting sunflower fields around South East Queensland:
+So pack your picnic and grab your camera because we’ve done the groundwork and found out everything you need to know about visiting sunflower fields near Brisbane.

-You are most likely to find sunflower fields in SEQ blooming from December through to March, depending on when they were planted.
-Once in bloom they only last 3-4 weeks so when it comes to hunting fields of sunshine, timing is everything!
+You are most likely to find sunflower fields in Brisbane blooming from December through to March, depending on when they were planted.
+Once in bloom, they only last three to four weeks so when it comes to hunting fields of sunshine, timing is everything!

-There are fields in both the Toowoomba and Warwick regions, with a dedicated 50km “Sunflower Trail” which is marked Tourist Route 11.
+There are sunflower fields in both the Toowoomba and Warwick regions, with a dedicated 50-km “Sunflower Trail”, which is marked Tourist Route 11.
 There are also fields along the New England Highway.
 We’ve listed some of the top hot spots below:

-Because bloom times vary, it’s good to get the low down from those in the know before you set off.
+Because bloom times vary, it’s a good idea to get the low down from those in the know before you set off in search of sunflower fields in Brisbane.
 Local tourism information centres are a great source of info.
 Try contacting:

-Of course, when you find the perfect field you will want to take some pics!
+Of course, when you find the perfect sunflower field, you will want to take some pics!
 Sunset is a particularly magical time to get photos of sunflowers.